onecompiler/tutorials/java/introduction/introduction.md

 * Java is in market from almost 25 years.
 * 3 billion devices run on Java like ATM's, Routers, Switches, SmartCards, Printers, Sensors and many other devices.
 * Fully object oriented programming language
-* Platform independent and hence run anywhere like mobiles, Windows, linnux, MacOS based machines or mainframe systems literally anywhere as long as JRE is in place.
+* Platform independent and hence run anywhere like mobiles, Windows, linux, MacOS based machines or mainframe systems literally anywhere as long as JRE is in place.
 * More secure

 ## Installation